-

 13. Avoid August in Edinburgh

-Every August people flock to Edinburgh for its many arts and cultural festivals, such as Edinburgh Festival Fringe.
-For a full month, the city streets, cafés, and hotels overflow as thousands of tourists descend for a month full of theater, comedy, and music.
+Every August, people flock to Edinburgh for its many arts and cultural festivals, such as Edinburgh Festival Fringe.
+The city’s streets, cafés, and hotels will be full to overflowing, as thousands of tourists descend for a month full of theater, comedy, and music.

-Tip: Hotels are in high demand and prices are particularly high in August.
-If you just want to visit tourist sites, choose a different month or consider staying in Glasgow.
+What this means for you is that prices for accommodation are particularly high in August…that is, if you can even find somewhere to stay.
+I strongly suggest coming in a different month if you’re just wanting to visit the tourist sites.
+Or, consider staying in Glasgow.
 Trains run regularly and the trip is only one hour long.

 14. Haggis tastes good.

-If you’ve never sampled this Scottish delicacy, then you’re in for a real treat!
+If you’ve never sampled this Scottish delicacy—and you’re not vegetarian—then, you’re in for a real treat!
 Haggis usually comes with “neeps and tatties” as a side dish (a.k.a. mashed turnips and mashed potatoes).

 Think of it as a type of sausage: a mixture of onion, oatmeal, sheep’s pluck (innards) and spices, all stuffed inside a skin casing and fried.